 The thick clear plastic baseplate is stable and easy to see through, making trimming accurately much easier than on some other routers.
 The single-speed motor limits this router’s capabilities, but at this price, users still get a lot of capability from a small router.

 Anyone who’s ever had a cord snag while routing the edge of a workpiece knows the inconsistent profile it can create.
-The DEWALT 20V Max XR Cordless Router avoids this scenario by allowing users to run uninhibited along an edge.
+This DEWALT cordless router avoids this scenario by allowing users to run uninhibited along an edge.
 A 20V-max battery powers the motor to speeds between 16,000 and 25,500 RPMs.
 A dial at the top of the motor adjusts the speed.
 It features soft-start technology to keep the router from jumping.
 It also uses electronic feedback to monitor the bit’s speed while routing, adjusting output if the bit starts to slow down, which helps produce consistent results.

 A quick release allows for macro adjustments, and a micro-adjustment ring helps fine-tune the depth of the cut.
 Just be aware that this is a tool-only purchase, users must purchase a battery separately.

-In palm router models, the RT0701C from Makita is the ultimate choice; it has a powerful motor and some impressive features.
+In palm router models, the Makita is the ultimate choice.
+It has a powerful motor and some impressive features.
 The 1 ¼-horsepower, 6.5-amp motor adjusts for speeds between 10,000 and 30,000 RPMs with a dial on top of the tool.
 With the quick-release base and rack-and-pinion-style adjustment knob, depths are easy to adjust.

 Bosch’s handle-mounted trigger helps the user work as accurately as possible using one hand to operate the router.
 Also, this electronic router features soft-start technology, which reduces initial torque during start-up.
 This keeps the router from jumping in the user’s hands, particularly when using a larger router bit.

-Whether creating a plywood countertop, cutting some mortises, or rounding an edge, the GKF125CEPK Colt from Bosch gets the job done.
+Whether creating a plywood countertop, cutting some mortises, or rounding an edge, this variable-speed router from BOSCH gets the job done.
 For a palm router, the 1 ¼-horsepower, 7.0-amp motor is heavy duty.
 Users can adjust the speed from 16,000 to 35,000 RPMs with the twist of a dial.
 The rubber grip is comfortable and allows the user to control the Colt with one hand.
 Also, the Colt features slow-start technology, which is very important in a palm router, as they can be jumpy when switched on if they have a large or heavy bit in the collet.

 The adjustable base allows quick macro-adjustments as well as fine-tuned micro-adjustments.
 Swap the motor over into the plunge router base for ultimate flexibility.
 The clear base allows the user to see the workpiece and the bit easily.